-These socks are extra reinforced around the heels and toes to prevent blisters and fabric wear.
+They are extra reinforced around the heels and toes to prevent blisters and fabric wear.
 The mesh is breathable and wicks moisture efficiently.
-These socks also include a special ankle cushion designed to minimize pressure on your joints from your shoes.
+A nice design add-on is the special ankle cushion designed to minimize pressure on your joints from your shoes.

 - Cool colorful design